 He holds a BS degree from the University of Texas at El Paso, and MA degrees from Adams State College and The University of Denver.
 He has presented at numerous state and national conferences dealing with education reform and school improvement.
 He has served as a consultant for many organizations, including: The Colorado Charter School Institute, Colorado League of Charter Schools, Yale University’s Schools of the Twenty First Century, The University of Denver, National Institute for Excellence in Teaching, Archdiocese of Denver, Milken Family Foundation, El Pomar Foundation and the Youth Foundation.

 Heather is originally from Wyoming.
 Durango, CO. has been her home since the late 80’s when she moved there to go to Fort Lewis College.
 She started her career as a high school social studies teacher and later developed an interest in adult learning which lead to owning a computer training business with her husband Steve.
 She had fun helping individuals and teams work with hardware and software but mostly she just liked helping people learn new ways of doing things.
 Eventually, she was recruited to manage employee training and development for one of her clients.
 Heather spent the next ten years in the oil and gas industry building teams that lead the way in learning and leadership.
-Now, Heather works for Region 9 Economic Development District and serves on the board of directors at Mountain Middle School.
+She also served on the board of directors at Mountain Middle School.
 She loves traveling around Southwest Colorado and working with local governments, businesses and schools on community projects.

 Keith Ouweneel is currently the Director of Crown Pointe Academy of Westminster, a role he has held since 2012.
 He is responsible for the academic program, facility needs, budget, and day to day operations of the school which include the challenging issues of 50 employees, 300 parents, and 500 students.
 While at Crown Pointe, Keith has developed and implemented many changes to the curriculum, schedules, and programming that have positively affected student engagement and performance.
 Prior to coming to CPA, Keith worked at a teacher, assistant principal, principal and school administrator for 15 years in Weld County, Colorado.
 He began his career in education as a third grade teacher, a job his wife described as working with his “peers”.